- Grant Total: $354,757,640

 The compact’s Water Supply, Sanitation and Drainage Project has two activities:

-This activity also includes interventions designed to expand the city’s water supply network, rehabilitate and enlarge select sewer networks, improve select drainage infrastructure, and provide support for engineering and resettlement professional services.
-Each of the water supply and sanitation components was selected based on investment master plans and feasibility studies.
-These chart a three-phase, $3 billion plan that will allow Lusaka to meet the needs of its population through 2035.
-The drainage component was selected based on the results of priorities identified in a separate comprehensive urban development plan funded by the Japanese International Cooperation Agency (JICA).
+This activity includes the expansion of the city’s water supply network, the rehabilitation and expansion of select sewer networks, the improvement of select drainage infrastructure, and engineering and resettlement professional support services.
+These projects were selected based on investment master plans and feasibility studies, and are part of a three-phase, $3 billion plan that will allow Lusaka to meet the needs of its population through 2035.
+The drainage component was selected based on priorities identified in an urban development plan funded by the Japanese International Cooperation Agency (JICA).

-- Institutional Strengthening Activity: MCC will make investments to help support sector and institutional strengthening for LWSC and LCC.
-This activity will provide technical assistance to LWSC and LCC to continue ongoing government sector reform efforts and pursue new ones designed to ensure improved sector management and sustainability of the compact.
-The activity also includes support for better asset and environmental management by LWSC and provides technical assistance for LCC to improve its strategic planning and conduct better maintenance and environmental management for the city’s drainage network.
+- Institutional Strengthening Activity: This activity will provide technical assistance to help LWSC and LCC pursue new and ongoing government sector reform efforts and institutional governance to ensure improved sector management and sustainability of compact investments.
+The activity also includes support for better asset and environmental management by LWSC, and it provides technical assistance so that LCC can improve strategic planning, maintenance and environmental management.

 Support to LWSC and LCC includes gender-inclusive policymaking and planning, improving service delivery to poor and underserved populations, and carrying out well-designed and coordinated information, education and communications (IEC) campaigns.

 The compact’s Innovation Grants Program, a component of the Institutional Strengthening Activity, provides grants to community-based organizations, civil society and private sector entities to stimulate innovation in pro-poor service delivery, and enhance compact sustainability, in the water, sanitation, and solid waste management sectors.